 Please join the ICGR for our upcoming Responsible Gaming: Culture, Ethics, and Policy two-day seminar.

-This two-day seminar will discuss the framework of responsible gaming and give you the tools needed to successfully develop, evaluate and sustain a responsible gaming program.
+This seminar will discuss the framework of responsible gaming and give you the tools needed to successfully develop, evaluate and sustain a responsible gaming program.